GabeScott/standard-works-vault/General Conference/1987 April - My Neighbor—My Brother!.md

 The goal of every physically able couple in the Church, just as it is for every 19-year-old young man in the Church, should be to serve a mission.
 No finer example can be given, no finer testimony can be borne by parents to children or grandchildren, than through missionary service in their mature years.

 Who are our neighbors?
-They are all of our Father’s children.
+They are *all* of our Father’s children.
 What a blessing we can be to them as we, with mature wisdom and love, bring them the gospel of our Savior, with its eternal covenants and blessings.

-We invite bishops to prayerfully review possible calls with appropriate couples, who, after following our Savior’s promise to the Nephites to “pray unto the Father in my name; ... believing that ye shall receive, [and] it shall be given unto you,” will know by the Spirit how to respond (3 Ne.
-18:19–20).
+We invite bishops to prayerfully review possible calls with appropriate couples, who, after following our Savior’s promise to the Nephites to “pray unto the Father in my name; … believing that ye shall receive, \[and\] it shall be given unto you,” will know by the Spirit how to respond ([[3 Nephi 18.19|3 Ne.
+18:19–20]][[3 Nephi 18.20|]]).

 Great joy and fulfillment will come to you as you humbly serve in your newly expanded world of neighbors.

 This work is divinely directed.
 God lives.
 Jesus is the Son of God.
 I so testify in the name of Jesus Christ, amen.